skip to main content

 You can capture working copy sections of texts, rather than facsimile reproductions of materials.
 For high quality reproductions, see professional imaging services.

-More detailed information on what can and cannot be photographed is available in the self-service photography terms of use and guidance (PDF) (115 KB; 12 pages).
+More detailed information on what can and cannot be photographed is available in the self-service photography terms guidance 2024 (Word document) (261 KB; 21 pages).

 What you cannot photograph